Antisample/Shredder/README.md

 ### Per-Segment Randomization

-Position, Rate, Pitch, Pan, Volume, Reverse, Repeats, and Mute, each independently controlled - no master gate, every slider does its own thing at its own amount.
-Position, Pitch, Pan, and Volume additionally support **Direction** (both/negative-only/positive-only). **Scatter Repeats** spreads repeat-duplicate copies throughout the result instead of clustering them right after their source. **Init** resets every sound-affecting setting in the tab
+Position, Rate, Pitch, Pan, Volume, Stretch, Reverse, Repeats, and Mute, each independently controlled - no master gate, every slider does its own thing at its own amount. **Stretch** lengthens or shortens each chunk by up to 1000% while keeping its pitch.
+Position, Pitch, Pan, Volume, and Stretch additionally support **Direction** (both/negative-only/positive-only). **Scatter Repeats** spreads repeat-duplicate copies throughout the result instead of clustering them right after their source. **Init** resets every sound-affecting setting in the tab